 Seth had outgrown his little bike and is nearly as tall as me.
-I gave him my big mountain bike, and started dropping hints to Andrew about possible Christmas gifts.
+I gave him my big mountain bike, and started dropping hints to Santa about possible Christmas gifts.
 Thankfully he picked up the clues and there under the Christmas tree was a lovely shiny new bike for me!
 Yay!

 Cycling is very popular in New Zealand, both on and off road.
 But for some reason, folding bikes are not that common.
 I guess it is that we have quite a bit of space.
 Houses are large, and usually have garages for storing lots of stuff in.
 I think folding bikes are probably more desirable in countries where people have less space perhaps they live in an apartment, use public transport and need to fold the bike down to carry on a train etc.

 Thankfully Santa managed to track one down through a local bike shop.
 My bike is a Tern Link D8.
 Its features include:

 - Under-seat bag for storing the carry bag and puncture repair kit

 - Nice comfy seat